alireza-shams90/gamesys/README.md

 conditional sql that was created on class initiation.

 # CallOracle class
-This simple class is designed to connect to database, run a query and return the results and get diconnected from the database.
+This simple class is designed to connect to the database, run a query and return the results and get diconnected from the database.